bcgov/platform-developer-docs/src/docs/secrets-management/example_secretstore_azure_key_vault.md

 ## Create the Service Principal
 You will need:
-* the subscription ID of your Azure account
+* The subscription ID of your Azure account
-* the name of your key vault
+* The name of your key vault
-* the resource group of your key vault
+* The resource group of your key vault

 In the Azure CLI container, set environment variables, entering the appropriate values:
 ```